Computing Science is a problem-solving subject: we just have to work out the way to solve the problem … and leave the machine to do the hard work.

 Students study for the AQA specification, relishing the opportunity to write code as part of the exam (“that was hard, but it was fun!”) and to engage with a substantial project for A Level.
 Computer Scientists are often, but not always, good mathematicians and the AQA course certainly appeals to the mathematically able.
 We also offer the Further Maths module on Discrete Maths which is attractive to many looking to apply to University to read Computing.

 Many pupils enjoy computing without following it as an exam course.
 Informal groups spring up that follow their own interests (a new pupil led AI Society has been inspiring to see) and the enthusiasm for robotics can really light up some engineering projects.

-For the hard core computer scientist, we encourage pupils towards the Olympiad competition where we often pupils make it through to the final.
-Our pupils have done well in the Bebras computational thinking competion, organised by the University of Oxford.
+For the hard core computer scientist, we encourage pupils towards the Olympiad competition where we often have pupils who make it through to the final.
+Our pupils have done well in the Bebras computational thinking competition, organised by the University of Oxford.
 We also have had pupils entering several cyber-security competitions (including making your computer safe against attack and trying to work through methods to stop web site hijacking), an app development club (mainly focussed on developing games) and talks from external speakers – recently these have included talks on artificial intelligence, drones and the technology behind bitcoins.

 Some problems you might meet in computing

 Some problems are solved by coding, others by pure computational thinking.
 Problem 1 is not too hard.
 Problem 2 is quite advanced and needs systematic thinking of the sort that Computer Scientists need to use.
 Problems 3 is an example of a programming challenge you might meet.